cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 subgroup of a finite field FF_p.
 For example, let p be some large prime (e.g. > 2048 bits) where p = 2q+1 for some other prime q.
-Then the subgroup of squares of FF_p (elements u^2 where u is an element of FF_p) is cyclic, and we can pick a generator of this subgroup by picking g from FF_p (ignoring the identity element).
+Then the subgroup of squares of FF_p (elements u^2 where u is an element of FF_p) is cyclic, and we can pick a generator of this subgroup by picking G from FF_p (ignoring the identity element).

 For practicality of the protocol, it is preferable to focus on the cases where